 The Emergence of Medical Databases in Healthcare

 The concept of a medical database is as layered and complex as modern healthcare itself, symbolizing years of evolution and technological advances in the healthcare division.
 Initially, these databases were rudimentary, designed primarily to facilitate administrative functions such as record keeping, scheduling, and billing.
-These systems served the purpose well at a time when patient-doctor encounters were much less complicated, and the rate of institutional growth was slower.
+These systems served the purpose well at a time when patient-doctor encounters were much less complicated and the rate of institutional growth was slower.

 The advent of Electronic Health Records (EHRs) served as a strong stimulus, driving the evolution of healthcare databases.
 These systems have transformed, employing advanced technologies and adaptive models to capture a broader spectrum of healthcare data.
 They have become functional beyond the confines of administration, extending their capabilities to clinical and decision-making functions.
 These databases store rudimentary data, patient histories, treatment plans, prescriptions, lab results, and pathology data.